(Photo Credit: Driven Autos)

 - The fault was caused by wear and tear, and not an inherent defect.

 - Buyer knew about the fault before he or she bought the car.

 - The car is not defective, but the buyer simply changed his or her mind.

-- When the transaction is done between direct buyer and seller.
+- When the transaction is done between a direct buyer and seller.

 The dealer may first offer to repair or replace the defective car within a reasonable period of time and without causing significant inconvenience to the buyer.

-The buyer may keep the defective car and request a reduction in price, or return the defective car for a refund if:
+The buyer may keep the defective car and request a reduction in price.
+The buyer may also return the defective car for a refund if:

 - Repair or replacement is not possible or reasonable to the dealer.

 - The dealer did not provide repair or replacement within a reasonable period and without significant inconvenience to the buyer.